Resources / For families

 Alexandra Boeving Allen, PhD

-Children with autism often over-respond (are hypersensitive) or under-respond (are hyposensitive) to certain things that they see, hear, taste, touch, or smell.
-That can impact how they feel and act.
+Kids with autism tend to either over-respond or under-respond to certain things that they see, hear, taste, touch, or smell.
+These big responses (hypersensitivity) or lack of response (hyposensitivity) can impact how kids feel and act.

 Hyposensitivity: For children who under-respond to visual stimuli, toys with bright or flashing lights/colors and light-up trinkets may be helpful in moments of frustration.

-Hypersensitivity: Noise-canceling headphones, ear plugs, or a “calming corner” can all support a child who needs a quiet environment.
-You can also try verbally preparing your child for a noise — for instance, ”Here comes the vacuum cleaner!
+Sound Hypersensitivity: When your child needs a quiet environment, noise-canceling headphones, ear plugs, or a “calming corner” can help.
+You can also try preparing your child for a noise; for example, ”Here comes the vacuum cleaner!
 Let’s cover your ears.”

 Hyposensitivity: If your child craves more sound, you and your family members can try speaking more loudly or in an exaggerated way.
 You could play music or encourage your child to use items around the house, like kitchen pots, to make their own.

-Hypersensitivity: Some textures that may not bother you can be truly distressing for kids with autism.
-It can help to remove tags from their clothes and consider fabrics they like for clothes or bedding.
-Playing with sensory boxes that contain items like beans, rice, or sand may help your child get used to new textures.
+Touch Hypersensitivity: Some textures that may not bother you can be truly distressing for kids with autism.
+It can help to remove clothing tags and consider fabrics they like for clothes or bedding.
+Introducing sensory boxes that contain items like beans, rice, or sand may help your child get used to new textures.

 Hyposensitivity: Consider stronger versions of touch like squeezing or massaging, and letting your child play with items they can manipulate and smear, like Play-Doh or homemade slime.